GeoMOER/moer-spotlights/docs/index.md

   caption: 'Photo: [**Jekyll**](https://jekyllrb.com/)'
   cta_label: Go to course units
   cta_url: "/units.html"
-excerpt: Learn the essentials for working with Jekyll.
+excerpt: Collection of useful sites for courses at the Lab of Environmental Informatics.
 feature_row_intro:
 - excerpt: This guide is brought to you by the Lab of Environmental Informatics (University of Marburg, Germany) and was funded by the "digLL" initiative of the Hessian Ministry of Higher Education, Research, Science and the Arts.
 feature_row_ilos: